The wicked flee when no man pursueth; But the righteous are secure as a young lion.

 • Negative Thinking

-At Valor Counseling Center, we believe resources are essential to change and healing.
-Similar to how you train at work, resources will equip you more, and prepare you for growth mentally and emotionally.
+At Valor Counseling Center, we believe resources are essential to building resiliency, growth, and healing.
+Similar to how you train for work, resources equip you and prepare you to do the hard work both personally and professionally.

-Resources do not mean weakness.
-We all need support and become more prepared for what is in front of us and what lies ahead.
+Resources do not mean you’re weak.
+We all need to be supported and prepared for what is in front of us and what lies ahead.

 Some of the mentioned organizations we do partner with and promote.
 Others we are familiar with through professional trainings.